-This course will provide students with an introduction to the procedures of the student clinic.
-Students will spend 5 hours per week, in the student clinic.
+This is the student's first opportunity to treat patients in the student clinic.
+It will provide students with an opportunity to begin applying the procedures of the student clinic.
+Students will spend approximately 5 hours per week in the student clinic.
 Students will spend some time shadowing a senior student yet participating in all aspects of the therapist-patient experience.
 They will learn first-hand how to perform a patient intake interview, assessment, create a treatment plan, obtain consent for treatment, administer and effective treatment, assign remedial exercises and other home care, and write SOAP notes.
 Students will also perform "foundational treatments" on the public in the student clinic, fully engaging in the complete student clinic procedures.
-Emphasis will also be placed on developing professional communication skills and therapist self-care and selfmonitoring skills.
+Emphasis will also be placed on developing professional communication skills and therapist self-care and self-monitoring skills.
 Students will continue to participate in ongoing discussions of professional boundaries, application of massage technique, and therapeutic intent.
 Students' work will be observed and critiqued as part of fostering their development.
+Students have the opportunity to set their own clinic schedule, while being encouraged to participate in lone clinic shift per week.